 If you are on favorable terms with a nurse or staff member in your doctor’s office, it may be helpful to let them know what your plans are, so they can also have ‘eyes’ on the process as well.
 In some cases, this can help make sure the ‘ball’ doesn’t get dropped by the doctor, delaying the RFC filling out process.

 Hint: I worked in law enforcement for over 30 years total and one thing that was drilled into our heads was: document, document, document.
 Document everything, ad nauseum.
 The same thing goes for your disability claim: document, document, document.

-Some folks opt for documenting their disability case by getting a letter from their doctor.
+Some individuals opt for documenting their disability case by getting a letter from their doctor.
 If the doctor is not willing to fill out a RFC form, a letter can be a great form of documentation as well.
 If you doctor is willing to do both, that is great but that is often unheard of.

 Hint: Doctors like shortcuts.
 A few folks that were granted disability from a FQ initiated condition brought a sample letter to their doctor.
 Doctors get overwhelmed at the idea of having to comb through all of your records to document you claim, so a letter seemed a easier way out.

 Here are some sample letters to help you get the idea.

 This list includes both physical and mental health documentation letters.
 The first three letters in the list include information on how the patient meets the exact criteria needed by Social Security.
 The other letters are also excellent and well documented.

 Hint: Even letters from your loved ones detailing your disability can help your case.
 These letters can elaborate on how others have to help you with day to day tasks.
 These letters can be included by your attorney with submissions for disability hearings.
 My wife and adult son wrote letters detailing how my life was impacted and how they had to help me with certain daily functions.